Toledo Museum of Art & Glass Pavilion

 Schedel Arboretum & Gardens

-The arboretum has more than 17 scenic acres that border along the Portage River the Ohio Turnpike, just outside of Elmore.
+The arboretum has more than 17 scenic acres that border along the Portage River and the Ohio Turnpike, just outside of Elmore.
 See gardens of nearly 20,000 annuals, roses, perennials, irises and lilies, including a Japanese garden complete with Torii, waterfall, pools, lanterns, bridges and a pagoda.
 A number of special exhibits and events are planned throughout the year, including exhibits in the Trellis Gallery, which has become a showcase for local artists.
 Group tours of the grounds and mansion are available by appointment.

 Regular hours May-October, Tuesday-Saturday 10 a.m.-4 p.m., Sunday 12-4 p.m.
 Closed Mondays.